This week inHusker history

 1944: Nebraska trounces Kansas State, 35-0, in the snow and rain before a paltry crowd in Manhattan.
 Five Huskers scored a touchdown apiece.

-1954: The Huskers roll up 641 yards of total offense in a 50-0 romp at Hawaii.
+1954: After traveling to Hawaii for the first time in program history, the Huskers roll up 641 yards of total offense in a 50-0 romp.
 Ron Clark, Dirkes Rolston and Don Comstock had touchdown runs of 78, 64 and 63 yards, respectively.
 Also, the Huskers learn that Duke will be their Orange Bowl opponent.

 1974: After taking a 14-7 lead in the third quarter against No. 1 Oklahoma, the Huskers surrender 21 unanswered points in a 28-14 loss in Lincoln.